 How can I find friends and integrate into the community?

 The Foreign Residents Society can help you integrate quicker and find friends.
-They host and organise various social events and gatherings, follow the updates on their website.
+They host and organize various social events and gatherings and follow the updates on their website.

 Can I use public hospitals in North Cyprus?